How to fit a backpack

-Lesson: Be careful not to over tighten this straps as doing so can cause a gap behind/over the shoulders and also put pressure on the collarbones.
-Also if these straps are already tightened when taking on the backpack and you then pull the shoulder straps further you end up having poorly fitted backpack.
-All backpacks look a little different here but you can say that they should follow the body all the way and if you can put your hand in between or more you need to adjust it.
+Lesson: Be careful not to over tighten these straps as doing so can cause a gap behind/over the shoulders and also put pressure on the collarbones.
+Also if these straps are already tightened when taking on the backpack and you then pull the shoulder straps further you end up having a poorly fitted backpack.
+All backpacks look a little different but you can say that they should follow the body all the way and if you can put your hand in between or more you need to adjust it.
 I also follow the straps with my fingers from time to time to see that the straps are equally long.
 This way I know that the backpack is evenly tightened and balanced.

 Chest strap (sternum strap)

 Lean forward a little, bending at the hips.
-This is how you’ll carry a bigger backpack.
+This is how you’ll carry a bigger and heavier backpack.
 It’s your body’s way of maintaining balance and not falling backwards.

 Gear on the outside?

-Avoid packing things outside the bag.
+Avoid attaching things outside the bag.
 If you have to, use straps so that the equipment does not hang and dangle around.
 The rotation that comes from things hanging outside the bag and a bit out of the “center” affects the body in a bad way.
 This is nothing that helps you getting forward and your body has to compensate for the imbalance.
-It doesn’t look good either.
+In my opinion it doesn’t look good either.
 I usually look at my bag and in a way I simply check if it looks good.
 Can I and will I carry it with pride?
-If you are already at the store thinking about how to attach sleeping bags, sleeping mats and tents on the outside of the backpack, I suggest you rather consider a bigger pack.
+If you’re already at the store thinking about how to attach sleeping bags, sleeping mats and tents on the outside of the backpack, I suggest you rather consider a bigger pack.